dat3Cph/material/docs/rest_test_security/README.md

 ## Friday (exercise day)

-- Adding a security layer to the Hotel API
+- Adding a security layer to the Hotel API.
+The idea is for you to implement the security layer in the Hotel API.
+You can use the Poems API as a reference.
+Some help will be added on this page Friday morning around 09:00.